'Some of us are poor': What to do when your wealthier friends want to meet up for an extravagant dinner

 What this does is to emphasise that everyone can contribute to the trip in different ways, she said.

-But will people feel hurt if their wealthier friends offer to cover their expenses?
+Will people feel hurt if their wealthier friends offer to cover their expenses though?

-Asked about this, the experts told me that offering financial help should always come from a place of mutual respect.
+The experts replied that offering financial help should always come from a place of mutual respect.

-For example, friends can decide to alternate who pays for meals in ways that do not make it awkward for one person.
-One friend could pick up the tab for a pricier meal, but the next meal that does not cost as much could be borne by the next person.
+For example, friends may decide to alternate who pays for meals in ways that do not make it awkward for one person.
+One friend may pick up the tab for a pricier meal, but the next meal that does not cost as much could be borne by the next person.

-“The goal is to ensure that both friends feel valued and are contributing equally, albeit in different ways,” she said.
+“The goal is to ensure that both friends feel valued and are contributing equally, albeit in different ways,” Ms Pong added.

-Life is "unpredictable" after all, said Ms Lu.
+Life is "unpredictable" after all, Ms Lu added.

-Someone may be rich one day and fall into hardship the next, so friends should not judge each other when it comes to their earning abilities, their personal lifestyle preferences or what they choose to spend on.
+Someone may be rich one day and fall into hardship the next, so friends should not judge each other when it comes to their earning abilities, their personal lifestyle preferences or how they choose to spend their money.

 HOLDING EMPATHETIC DISCUSSIONS

-Nevertheless, some might get carried away if they recently bought a branded bag or went on an exciting vacation and want to share their joy with their friend, forgetting that they might be facing financial difficulties.
+There may be instances where people might get carried away if they recently bought a branded bag or went on an exciting overseas holiday and want to share their joy with their friend, forgetting that the other party might be facing financial difficulties.
 Doing so shows a lack of empathy and should be avoided.

-In such cases, the experts noted it is natural for friends to feel envious.
-But if these feelings come across as bitter, it could hurt the friendship.
+In such cases, the experts said that it is natural for friends to feel envious, but if these feelings come across as bitter, it could hurt the friendship.

 Ms Chen suggested that it is fair to sound out to the friend that while you are genuinely happy for them, such talk does not make you feel comfortable.

-When such discussions happen, it is important to set the right tone, said experts.
+When such discussions happen, it is important to set the right tone, the experts advised.

-At the end of the day, the key to strong friendships is empathy, said Ms Pong from The Relationship Room.
+At the end of the day, the key to strong friendships is empathy, Ms Pong said.

-As a start, Ms Pong said that the friend group can first acknowledge the potential discomfort that these discussions can cause, as well as reinforce the value of the friendship at the same time.
+As a start, the friend group may first acknowledge the potential discomfort that these discussions can cause, as well as reinforce the value of the friendship at the same time, she proposed.

-"Phrases like 'I value our time together and want to be sure we’re both comfortable' can set a non-confrontational tone, making it clear that the intention is to maintain the bond, not to highlight disparity,” said Ms Pong.
+"Phrases like 'I value our time together and want to be sure we’re both comfortable' can set a non-confrontational tone, making it clear that the intention is to maintain the bond, not to highlight disparity.”

-In such a discussion, it is important for the more well-off individuals to affirm that their friend’s presence is far more valuable than how much they are contributing financially, she added.
+In such a discussion, it is important for the more well-off individuals to affirm that their friend’s presence is far more valuable than how much they are contributing financially, Ms Pong added.

 “Refrain from judgement and recognise that financial circumstances vary.
-By being sensitive to each other’s situations and openly discussing boundaries, friends can foster a more meaningful friendship,” said Ms Pong.
+By being sensitive to each other’s situations and openly discussing boundaries, friends can foster a more meaningful friendship.”

-She then suggested that the group discuss how to establish boundaries, such as by agreeing on a budget cap for shared activities.
-Certain expenses, like vacations, should only be planned when everyone feels comfortable with the idea.
+Ms Pong also suggested that the group discuss how to establish boundaries such as by agreeing on a budget limit for shared activities.
+Certain expenses such as holidays abroad should only be planned when everyone feels comfortable with the idea.

 However, that does not mean that the group should reduce their activities just because one person in the group cannot afford it.

-Ms Pong said friends can be creative when planning outings.
+Friends can be creative when planning outings, Ms Pong said.
 Such outings can be fun but will not cause financial strain to any one party, because the focus is on the time spent together than the cost of the activity.

-Hearing this, it struck me how friend gatherings aren't valuable because of the extravagance of the gathering itself.
+Hearing this, it struck me how gatherings among friends are not valuable because of the extravagance of the gathering itself.

-They are valuable because I enjoy the companionship of my friends, the life updates they tell me, and the safe space that they create for me to share my inner thoughts.
+They are valuable because I enjoy the companionship of my friends, the updates they tell me about what had been happening in their lives, and the safe space that they create for me to share my inner thoughts.

 It costs very little, financially speaking, to be a friend to someone.

-I then remembered what Mr Lim told me at the beginning about how he continued his friendship with his wealthier NS friends.
+I then remembered what Mr Lim told me at the beginning about how he continued his friendship with his wealthier friends from his NS days.

 Unlike his previous friendship that ended because of a fraught discussion over money, he and his NS buddies bonded over a common interest by playing board games in public places.

 In the end, the lack of a steak dinner did not make a difference to their friendship.
-He told me that ultimately, they all just wanted a reason to hang out.
+He told me that ultimately, they all just wanted a reason to hang out together.